 Assignments are posted weekly, but no online meeting times are required.
 Students are asked to follow the weekly schedule to participate in the discussions in a timely fashion, recognizing that individual schedules sometimes require working ahead or catching up.
 Graduate credit available for most TIE online courses.

-Self-paced online courses: participants work through course material individually with their own start and end dates.
+Self-paced online courses: participants work through course material individually with their own.
 These courses offer less dialog and collaboration but provide greater flexibility, which is particularly appealing to self-directed learners.
 Graduate credit is available for most TIE self-paced online courses and can be requested within 6 months of completing the course.